Welcome to our Reception Classes

 Support Staff Miss Hardwick Miss Shaw |

-Week beginning: 2nd February 2026
+Week beginning: 13th April 2026

 |

-Owls Class weekly theme Animal Stories
+Owls Class weekly theme Fairy tales...with a twist!

 Our Learning this week includes: